 The Office of the State Courts Administrator is tracking the status of the different counties in Florida.

-Several Florida judicial circuits have begun issuing jury summonses as a part of their resumption of jury trials, check the circuits’ websites below for the latest orders.
+Several Florida judicial circuits have begun issuing orders regarding the suspension of jury trials, check the circuits’ websites below for the latest orders.

 Florida Supreme Court